rrirower/DPFeedMerge/SUPPORT.md

 Plesae consult the user documentation before posting an issue or question.

 If you encounter a problem, please create an 'issue'.
-If you'd liek to discuss the software, please create a discussion topic.
+If you'd like to discuss the software, please create a discussion topic.

 **NOTE**:  Support for this software is not provided on the Roku forum.
 Please do not ask questions there.